How to achieve a higher rental return?

-As a landlord, rent increases are something you need to think about as it comes time to offer your current tenants a lease renewal.
-While it can be tempting to increase the weekly rent for your tenants, there are market forces you need to consider when you’re determining if it’s suitable to increase the rental price for your properties.
+As a landlord, a rental return and increase is something you need to think about as it comes time to offer your current tenants a lease renewal.
+While it can be tempting to increase the weekly rent for your tenants, there are market forces you need to consider when you’re determining if it’s suitable to increase your rental price for your properties.

 Specific Property Costs Don’t Count

 This is because property-specific costs don’t reflect the wider market which is what creates the basis for raising prices in the first place.
 For example, an expensive repair to plumbing or structural elements of the property isn’t a wider market factor such as vacancy rates which is a market force.
 This is where it’s essential to make sure you have a cash buffer for unexpected repairs and maintenance, as general maintenance will not generally affect your rental return.

 The new year, in particular, is popular so if you’re listing one of your properties for rent, this could be an excellent time to increase the weekly rental price for your properties.
 Just beware if you’re increasing the rent with current tenants, you have to be prepared for the possibility that they may find another property.

 For example, if your property is currently rented at $750 per week to rent and you’re considering a $10 increase to $760 per week with the current tenants, do your calculations.
 Just one week of vacancy will eliminate the potential gains from a rent increase and leave you out of pocket by $230 compared to if you’d kept the rental price the same.
 Again, this comes back to having an adequate cash buffer set aside in case of extended periods of vacancy at your rental property.
 At Astute we aim to achieve the highest rental return whilst minimalising vacancy with quality tenants.

 There are a lot of factors you need to consider when you’re deciding whether to increase the rental price of your property.
 The most important factors to consider are market factors such as vacancy rates and market performance as these are things that other landlords will consider too.